 Throat microphones have been around for a long time.
 In 1934, famed aviator Wiley Post added a throat mic into the design of the world’s first practical pressure suit, so he could communicate with his crew during high altitude testing.

-With the increasing needs of combat and oxygen masks for higher altitude flights, Allied troops discovered soon after, the need for unobstructed, “hands free” communication solutions.
+With the increasing need for combat and oxygen masks for higher altitude flights, Allied troops discovered soon after, the need for unobstructed, “hands-free” communication solutions.
 The most popular USAF throat mic was the T-30.
-This mic was strapped around the neck with two 1-inch round pickups contacting the throat near the Adam’s apple, anchored by an elastic strap.
+This mic was strapped around the neck with two 1-inch round pickups contacting the throat near Adam’s apple, anchored by an elastic strap.
 These pickups transmitted sound vibrations as the wearer spoke, and allowed voices to be heard over the background tank and battle noises.
 They were reportedly quite uncomfortable to wear.